kitmarty/blog/_posts/2019-07-06-aris-database-performance-test.markdown

 ArisData.Save(Constants.SAVE_ONDEMAND)
 ```

 Some words about ARIS Database modes.
-The default mode is `SAVE_AUTO` as it's said in ARIS Script Help. `SAVE_ONDEMAND` mode let us to accumulate changes somewhere in the memory and don't apply them to a database until `SAVE_NOW` is called.
+The default mode is `SAVE_AUTO` as it's said in ARIS Script Help. `SAVE_ONDEMAND` mode lets us to accumulate changes somewhere in the memory and don't apply them to a database until `SAVE_NOW` is called.
 And `SAVE_IMMEDIATELY` mode (the slowest) applies changes at once.

 To prove there's a big difference between those modes I created the test ARIS report and performed an experiment.
 I think that an absolute result may vary, it depends on the computer performance, type of DBMS and other factors.
 Nevertheless we can get relative results on the same machine.